tom-craven/ethereum-rpc-gateway-proxy/README.md

   for production use.
 - The source code contains "todo" with considerations for improvement and Javadoc implementation notes on design decisions.
+- There is one test to demonstrate application integration and process, typically I would aim for coverage >80% and utilise more unit tests to fail fast

 ---